INTRODUCTION

 Ex:

-SQL> select upper('computer') from dual;
+SQL> select upper('computer')

 UPPER